-1.3.2.
-Installing d.velop process
+1.2.2.
+Installing d.velop process studio

-You install the software exclusively with d.velop software manager.
+You install the software exclusively using d.velop software manager.
 If an application is required for different products, the corresponding software packages are also installed automatically.

 For further information on installing the software, see the d.velop software manager manual.